stereoIII6/fraxio_framework/WhitePaper.md

-We are planning to build a entirely new approach of a pinning mechanism that lets users pin data by liking buying or commenting on PYE Tokens.
+We are planning to build a entirely new approach of a pinning mechanism that lets users pin data by liking, buying, or commenting on PYE Tokens.

 ## Filecoin

-Fractio is soon launching a Filecoin Node to support the IPFS Infrastructure we are building by storing the Files on our Node and creating a DAO Goverened Filestorage Network
+Fractio is soon launching a Filecoin node to support the IPFS infrastructure we are building by storing the files on our node and creating a DAO-goverened filestorage network

 ## The Graph

-The PYE Token , FRX Token , MLK Token
+The PYE token, FRX token, MLK token, and
-MLQ Pool each get an own suGraph hosted on the graph.
-It enables Fractio to utilize the GraphQL database Structure in a decentral manner that saves large amounts of time and energy and enables way faster and more efficient searchquerys.
+MLQ Pool each get their own suGraph hosted on the graph.
+It enables Fractio to utilize the GraphQL database structure in a decentral manner that saves large amounts of time and energy and enables much faster and more efficient searchquerys.

 ## Chainlink

-Chainlink provides Fractio with Real World Oracle
+Chainlink provides Fractio with real-world oracle data and verifiable randomness, where needed.
-Data and Verifiable Randomness.
 Chainlink is the actual reason Fractio even exists.
-The team met at the Chainlink Spring Hackathon 2021 and came up with a pretty sweet Idea that turned out to become a use case Launchpad for the entire Ethereum Space.
+The team met at the Chainlink Spring Hackathon 2021 and came up with an idea that turned out to become a
+use case launchpad for the entire Ethereum ecosystem.

 # Use Cases

 ## Advertisement
-The PYE Token can be utilized for unique advertisement experiences such as dynamic Bonus
+The PYE Token can be utilized for unique advertisement experiences such as dynamic bonuses
 ```
 Example:
-The first Buyer get a Bonus of 50% the next Buyer
+The first buyer gets a bonus of 50%, the next buyer
 gets 49% and they decrement for every following
-Buyer at a fixed rate per Buyer
+buyer at a fixed rate per buyer
 ```
-This could incentivise customers to buy products quicker if they are holder of the Dynamic Bonus PYE Token
+This could incentivize customers to buy products quicker if they are holder of the Dynamic Bonus PYE Token

 ## Sport Bets

-The PYE Token can be used for Betting by creating 2 PYE Tokens and anchoring them into a PYE Bet Contract. depending on the games outcome the winning pye token holder will then recieve  the price pool.
-Event Results can be displayed on the Token and Event Scores can be used to trigger animations.
+The PYE Token can be used for betting by creating 2 PYE tokens and anchoring them into a PYE bet contract. depending on the games outcome the winning pye token holder will then recieve the prize pool.
+Event results can be displayed on the token and eEvent scores can be used to trigger animations.

 ```
 Example:
 There is a UFC Fight and 2 PYE Tokens (1 for
 each Fighter) were Fractionized to 1 Million
 Tokens each.
-The Token Sale can determin the
+The token sale can determine the
-Betting Odds or Oracle Odds can be included.
+betting odds or oracle odds can be included.
-The holders of the Winning token share the
+The holders of the winning token share the
-Prize Pool.
+prize pool.
 ```

 ## Trading Signals